 From the Lead Judge, Andy Kelly

-“Customer Experience needs to be paramount in the FM vision, mission and strategy of delivering exceptional services.
-In a very demanding market, competitive edge is gained by those companies who truly understand their customers’ needs and plan proactively not only to meet the expectations of their customers but to continually exceed them.
+“The Customer Experience needs to be paramount in the FM vision, mission and strategy of delivering exceptional services.
+In a very demanding market the competitive edge is gained by those companies who truly understand their customers’ needs and plan proactively not only to meet the expectations of their customers but to continually exceed them.
 Understanding the critical factors that drive service excellence is a given for any organisation that wants to be successful in retaining and attracting new customers.

-- Provide results and evidence of success; the difference made to the overall customer experience with performance measures, customer experience metrics and evidence of positive change, ideally showing a direct impact on the organisation.
+- Provide results and evidence of success; the difference made to the overall customer experience with performance measures, customer experience metrics and evidence of positive change and overall impact on the organisation.
 (Question is worth 20% of the overall score)